If the architect/designer is on staff, or handles all of your projects...

 And are acting on behalf of the client, it is usually helpful for them to be in the communication loop just like your clients.
 So, it is often best for them to have the same type of login as your clients.
 This gives them the ability to ask and reply to questions, view and make comments on selections, have access to pricing and change orders, post messages, view and attach files and photos, and view the Schedule (if you've shared it).

-To go this route, simply add the architect or designer just like you do additional clients.
-Go to the Main Menu > click the "i" icon next to the project > Edit project setup.
+To go this route, simply add the architect or designer just like you do additional clients from the Project Setup page.
 Go to the client section and click the link to add another one.
 If your plan has a limit on the number of clients on a given job, and you don't see that link, that means you've already maxed out the client limit for that project.

 You could instead add the architect as a trade partner, but that would only allow them a limited view of the Specs & Selections and would not allow them to access to the Question or Messages pages.
 The architect could participate in comments on selection items, but only for those items where you explicitly grant permission to do that.
 If those things are not important, then the Trade Partner List may be the way to go.